adamfeuer/ADS129x-tools/README.md

 * BASE64 – RDATA/RDATAC commands will encode data in base64.
 * TEXT – communication protocol switches to text.
 See the Communication Protocol section.
 * JSONLINES – communication protocol switches from text to [JSONLines](http://jsonlines.org/).
 This is a text-oriented serialization format with libraries in many languages.
 See the Communication Protocol section.
-* MESSAGEPACK – communication protocol switches from text to [MessagePack](https://msgpack.org).
-This is a concise binary serialization format with libraries in many languages.
-See the Communication Protocol section.
 * HEX – RDATA commands will encode data in hex.
 * HELP – prints a list of available commands.